NNdemo/CP3407/iteration_1.md

 * Task-4 (Book a Cleaning Service), date completed 09/07/2025
 * Task-5 (View Assigned Bookings), date completed 09/07/2025

+project task results
+* accepting/declining orders does not save to database
+* completing orders does not save to database

 ### Burn Down for iteration-1 (see chapter 4):
 Update this at least once per week